agaveplatform/packer-ansible/README.md

 --> openstack:
 ```

-The resulting image ID can then be used by the `agaveplatform/terraform-provisioner` project to instantiate or reconfigure your Agave infrastucture.
+The resulting image ID can then be used by the [agaveplatform/terraform-provisioner](https://github.com/agaveplatform/terraform-provisioner) project to instantiate or reconfigure your Agave training infrastucture.

 ## Customizing the build